 Your Kitchener Dentist or Periodontist (Gum Specialist) will tell you that they can't guarantee long-lasting root coverage with grafting.
 Often times you get great results and long lasting root coverage, but not always.
 What is more predictable is a long-lasting thickening of the gum tissue that stops recession in its tracks.

-Gum grafts CAN fail.
+Yes, gum grafts fail sometimes.
 Understanding what causes failure is critical to understanding how to achieve success.
 Many of the factors that lead to failure are the same things that lead to gum recession in the first place.
 If a heavy-handed toothbrushing technique lead to your gum recession, then transitioning to a more gentle technique will help to ensure graft success and new attachment.
 If your initial gum recession was triggered by heavy lateral forces from grinding your teeth, wearing a protective night guard post-grafting will help to protect your investment and improve treatment outcomes.

 Smoking is probably the most harmful habit with respect to long-term success of gum grafts.
 Smoking damages blood supply to the gums and the blood supply carries nutrition to help grafts heal.
-Without that nutrition, your gum graft is certain to fail.
+Without that nutrition, gum grafts fail.

 Now, we discussed recession due to tooth position above.
 If you simply graft over the exposed root of a mis-positioned tooth, you will have a 100% failure rate.
 You haven't changed the conditions that led to recession in the first place.
 So, in these cases, your Dentist should first improve tooth position with conventional braces or Invisalign.
 Once ideal tooth position is achieved, a gum graft will be much more likely to succeed.

-It is difficult to determine the rate of gum graft failure.
+It is difficult to determine the rate at which gum grafts fail.
 Generally, the success of a grafting procedure depends on the type of recession being treated and the condition of surrounding gum tissue.

 Generally, if the recession is minimal (1-2mm), and there is no loss or recession of the gum tissue that extends in between teeth then you are likely to have a very high success rate.
 That is, you can expect root coverage (a full reversal of recession) almost 100% of the time.